operator-framework/enhancements/enhancements/hybrid-helm-operator.md

 ## Proposal

-There are 3 stages to this proposal:
+There are 4 stages to this proposal:

 1. Joe Lanford has made significant progress on this already, in the [joelanford/helm-operator][helm-operator-repo] repository.
-   First we will migrate this code to the operator-sdk repo, where it will replace the existing helm-operator code.
+As a first step, we will migrate this code to a new repository, `operator-framework/helm-operator-plugins`.
-1. We will write a new SDK plugin that can scaffold out a hybrid operator.
+1. We will write a new SDK plugin in this repo that can scaffold out a hybrid operator.
 As a first iteration we can just scaffold out most of the code that is currently in the [helm-operator][helm-operator-repo] (though the exact structure of the code will likely change) and use that to generate what we ship in the base image.